gabotechs/graphqxl/docs/src/usage.md

 GraphQXL is just a compiler that will receive `.graphqxl` files as an input and will compile them down to a common `.graphql` file.

-For example, given this `foo.graphqxl`:
+For example, given this `foo.graphqxl` file:
 ```graphql
 # foo.graphqxl
 type MyType {